FormidableLabs/victory-docs/src/screens/docs/components/victory-legend/ecology.md

 ### dataComponent

 The `dataComponent` prop takes a component instance which will be responsible for rendering a data element used to associate a symbol or color with each data series.
-The new element created from the passed `dataComponent` will be provided with the following properties calculated by `VictoryLegend`: x, y, size, style, and symbol.
+The new element created from the passed `dataComponent` will be provided with the following properties calculated by `VictoryLegend`: `x`, `y`, `size`, `style`, and `symbol`.
 Any of these props may be overridden by passing in props to the supplied component, or modified or ignored within the custom component itself.
-If a dataComponent is not provided, `VictoryLegend` will use its default [Point component].
+If a `dataComponent` is not provided, `VictoryLegend` will use its default [Point component].

 *examples:* `dataComponent={<Point events={{onClick: () => console.log("wow")}}/>}`, `dataComponent={<MyCustomPoint/>}`